fanzheng199525/TAL/README.md

 $python3 main.py

-### By the way, if you fail with installing the requirements, just change the name mode33.py to mode3.py.
+### By the way, if you fail with installing the requirements, just change the name mode33.py to mode3.py and replace the previous mode3.py.
 It will work with a simple verison.

 ## An example of execution: